 Albir Gardens Spring Camp notes from our Ride Guide

-by Darrel Glover, Travel Rep, Tour Guide and Ride Guide for Sports Tours International.
+by Darrel Glover, Ride Guide for Sports Tours International.

-2018 will be my eleventh year working for Sports Tours International, so I wanted to share some thoughts on our longstanding season opener, the Albir Gardens cycling training camp.
+2019 will be my twelfth year working for Sports Tours International, so I wanted to share some thoughts on our longstanding season opener, the Albir Gardens cycling training camp.

 This trip was my introduction to overseas cycling and became my spring cycling holiday before I started guiding.
 It taught me a great deal about what you are capable of with a little application and the correct mind set.
 Riding with like-minded others and without the pressures of a big event, it gives you an excellent environment to learn from.
 I know that by just doing the rides, and enjoying your time on the bike, you will benefit greatly and have fun.
 And the roads are great …

 Returning to Albir for my 18th year may seem a little sad with so many impressive cycling destinations, but at this time of year when we are getting ourselves ready to enjoy the next season, you really can’t beat it!

 With the Pro teams returning to this region year after year to enjoy the challenges that the roads provide, it is a given that we are in the right place.
 This is also proven by having the Vuelta pass over the most popular climbs twice in recent years.
 (Tudons, Confrides, Rates and Tarbena all in 2016 Vuelta)